Datttta/My_Notes/Things-to-remember.md

         - Delete everything inside "", '', (), etc: *ci<object surrounding the text>*

-        - delete everything after the cursor and Change mode: ce
+        - delete everything after the cursor and change mode: ce

         - Delete everything after the cursor in the line: d$